 Practically anything can be considered a light painting photography tool and used to create a photograph, the following list are just some of the more common tools.
 Please search the blog and tutorial pages for other tools that may not be listed here and for creative uses for the ones that are listed below.

 The first thing that you need to create a light painting photograph is a camera with manual controls.
 It is essential to at least be able to adjust the shutter speed of your camera.
 Light painters create imagery on both digital and film cameras.
 The most common type of camera used in light painting is a digital camera for the simple fact that you can check your image instantly on location, instead of waiting to process the film.
-Some cameras that are commonly used by light painters are the Canon 5d Mark II, the Canon 7d, and the less expensive but still awesome Canon EOS Series of Cameras.
-Click here to view a bunch of other DSLR’s great for light painting.
+Olympus Cameras now have a feature called Live Composite that allows you to blend exposures in camera and create light painting in light environments that would be difficult if not impossible with other digital cameras.

 Digital Light Wand